 Tenants with a permanent right to rent

-If tenants have a permanent right to rent, landlords only need to check the documents once, before the original tenancy starts.
+If tenants have a permanent right to rent (such as British citizens or Europeans with EU Settled Status), landlords only need to check the documents once, before the original tenancy starts.
 In other words, there’s no need to check the right to rent again if the tenancy is renewed.

 Tenants with a time-limited right to rent

-Tenants who are not British or Irish may have valid immigration permission for a limited period of time.
+Tenants who are not British or Irish may have valid immigration permission for a limited period.
 This includes pre-settled status via the EU Settlement Scheme, or time-limited permission under the points based immigration system renters.

 Landlords should check the right to rent if it’s time-limited either before 12 months have passed or if the time-limited right rent expires after a 12 month period, then before the right to rent expires.